Operations

 • How much money are you paying the influencer?
 Include a breakdown of the fixed-fee and the affiliate percentage.

 • How often will the influencer be paid?
-Share your payment terms to help the influencer understand when they can expect the payment.
+Share your payment terms & invoicing details to help the influencer understand when they can expect the payment.
 For example, when can an influencer expect to receive payment after invoicing?
 After 15 days?
 30 days?

 • Which currency are you using to pay the creators?
 Specify which currency an influencer will get paid in – especially if you work with global creators.